Home / Stata Conferences / 2024 France

 D1 - Agriculture session: Clément Nedoncelle (Chair)

-Sustainability-initiatives in food supply chains from stakeholders' perspectives: An analysis of predictors of cognition‐based trust and trust initiatives Abstract:
+Sustainability initiatives in food supply chains from stakeholders' perspectives: An analysis of predictors of cognition‐based trust and trust initiatives Abstract:

 (Read more)

-This presentation (draft) aims to improve our understanding of the role of trust in the context of sustainability initiatives, from multiple supply-chain (consumer and producer) perspectives, employing a set of logistic regression models.
-First, it analyzes consumer preferences regarding sustainability initiatives that food supply chain stakeholders (farmers, retailers, food processors, food service providers) could potentially implement from a consumer perspective, to increase consumer trust.
+This presentation (draft) aims to improve our understanding of the role of trust in the context of sustainability initiatives, from multiple supply chain (consumer and producer) perspectives, employing a set of logistic regression models.
+First, it analyzes consumer preferences regarding sustainability initiatives that food supply chain stakeholders (farmers, retailers, food processors, food service providers) could potentially implement from a consumer perspective to increase consumer trust.
 This consumer perspective is then contrasted with a producer perspective, where we aim to understand the drivers of producers' trust into externally provided sustainability initiatives (certification for sustainable production practices, GlobalGAP).
-The consumer study is based on a survey from among 2,193 consumers in 6 countries (Finland, Israel, Italy, Poland, Spain, and the U.K.), to be contrasted with a survey from among 658 Kenyan producers (farmers), thereby assessing universal antecedents of trust.
+The consumer study is based on a survey from among 2,193 consumers in 6 countries (Finland, Israel, Italy, Poland, Spain, and the United Kingdom), to be contrasted with a survey from among 658 Kenyan producers (farmers), thereby assessing universal antecedents of trust.

 Contributors: